-Mending Fractured Relationships: My newsletter which tells stories of how political polarization has affected our everyday relationships, with suggestions on how to mend them, based on the ideas from my book.
+Mending Fractured Relationships: My newsletter which tells stories of how political polarization has affected our everyday relationships, with suggestions on how to mend them, based on the ideas from various experts.

 Moral Foundations.org: the site by social psychologists briefly explaining the theory, with videos.